About Asherman's syndrome

 - Asherman syndrome is a rare condition in women where most cases are due to several dilatation and curettage (D&C) procedures.

-- A recently pregnant uterus is more susceptible to developing Asherman's after D&C compared to a non-pregnant uterus
+- A recently pregnant uterus is more susceptible of developing Asherman's after D&C compared to a non-pregnant uterus

-- A severe pelvic infection unrelated to surgery may also lead to Asherman syndrome.
+- A severe pelvic infection unrelated to surgery may also lead to Asherman's syndrome.

 - Retained placenta requiring manual removal.